What is kennel cough in dogs? Quick, simple way of treating kennel cough in dogs

 Should I get the Bordetella vaccine for my dog?

 We like using oregano oil as it has anti-fungal, antibacterial and anti-viral properties.
+Can you use oregano oil for your dog?
+The answer is yes BUT we recommend you dilute it with coconut oil to make it taste less harsh or burn your pet.
 You could use it in either of the following ways:

-- Add two to three drops of oregano oil to 1 teaspoon of coconut oil to increase the treatment from both oils.
+- Add one to two drops of oregano oil to 1 teaspoon of coconut oil to increase the treatment from both oils.
 The coconut oil makes the oregano oil taste less harsh for treating kennel cough in your dog.

-- Add two to three drops of oregano oil to raw honey as this will also dilute the oregano oil and soothe your dog’s throat.
+- Add one to two drops of oregano oil to raw honey as this will also dilute the oregano oil and soothe your dog’s throat.

 - Grate a bit of fresh garlic clove and add to your dog’s food.